 - A revenue stamp for the Dichiarazione Giurata/Nulla Osta of €16

-- A revenue stamp for the Atto Notorio of €16
+- Two revenue stamps for the Atto Notorio of €16

 - An application for the Atto Notorio of €10,62